(March 12, 1936 - )

 Foege told Paula he had to go, put his medical gear in a leather shoulder bag, tucked himself into the mission's VW Beetle, and drove northeast through Ogoja Province.
 As the kilometers fell away, Sunday afternoon scenes of rural African villages passed - women carrying vegetables on their heads, children dancing.
 He passed Nfom, Okpudu, and Okuku before meeting up with Hector and his colleagues.
 Hector was savvy.
 He had everything they needed ready, knew exactly where they were going, and would have personal contacts all along the way.
 When they arrived in Alifokpa, where the road ended, they parked and took the Velosolex motorized bicycles off the car.
-Off they went into the African savannah for the last twelve kilometers to the village of Ovirpua, to vaccinated those who had contact with those sick with smallpox.
+Off they went into the African savannah for the last twelve kilometers to the village of Ovirpua, to vaccinate those who had contact with those sick from smallpox.

 Foege's Vaccination Records

 In some locales smallpox vaccination was done using a Ped-O-Jet vaccination gun.
 The size of a 9-mm Luger, with a bottle of vaccine attached to the top, and an air hose that fell from the gun to a foot pedal, it used compressed air to shoot the vaccine into people's arms.
 With no needle there were no sterilization issues.
 Foege kept track of his personal records.
 His quick fire vaccination record came the time he set up his vaccination kit in a prison in the Abakaliki area of Nigeria.
 Long lines of expressionless men shuffled through the sand, prodded by sticks to keep them moving.
 Foege vaccinated 600 men in just a bit over 20 minutes.
 Foege's one-day record, set on one very long day in Enugu in 1967, was 11,000 people vaccinated.

 Some were Skeptical of a "Missionary Guy"